mlrun/mlrun/docs/runtimes/job-function.md

 (job-function)=
 # Function of type `job`

-The `job` type function runs the code in a Kubernetes Pod.
+You can deploy a model using a `job` type function, which runs the code in a Kubernetes Pod.

-You can create (register) a function with basic attributes such as code, requirements, image, etc. using the {py:meth}`~mlrun.projects.MlrunProject.set_function` method.
+You can create (register) a `job` function with basic attributes such as code, requirements, image, etc. using the {py:meth}`~mlrun.projects.MlrunProject.set_function` method.
+You can also import an existing job function/template from the {ref}`function-hub`.

 Functions can be created from a single code, notebook file, or have access to the entire project context directory.
 (By adding the `with_repo=True` flag, the project context is cloned into the function runtime environment.)

 Examples: